 In addition to his practice of medicine, Dr. Robinson assumed the editorship of the Fitchburg News at about the same time as the attention of the country was attracted to Kansas and its struggles.
 He wrote and published several letters concerning the region, which aroused widespread interest.

-At a meeting in Chapman’s Hall in Boston, Eli Thayer delivered an address, and at the close inquired if anyone present was willing to go to Kansas.
+At a meeting in Chapman’s Hall in Boston, Eli Thayer delivered an address, and at the close, inquired if anyone present was willing to go to Kansas.
 Dr. Robinson promptly walked up and signed up, and on June 28, 1854, left Fitchburg for Kansas.
-On September 6th, he and his young wife reached the foot of Mount Oread in Lawrence, Kansas, and here, they established their home.
+On September 6, he and his young wife reached the foot of Mount Oread in Lawrence, Kansas, and here, they established their home.
 He soon became active in locating more emigrants sent out by the Aid Society and was recognized as a leader by the Free-State men.

 “He may be regarded as the real head — the thinking one we mean — and the mainspring of the Free-State Party; or, to speak more correctly, of all that party who are worth anything.
-We believe him to be a keen, shrewd, far-seeing man, who would permit nothing to stand in the way of the end he desired to gain.
-He is, moreover, cool and determined, and appears to be endowed with immense firmness; we should call him a conservative man now, but conservative rather from policy than principle.
-He seems to have strong common sense, but no brilliancy of talent.
+We believe him to be a keen, shrewd, far-seeing man who would permit nothing to stand in the way of the end he desired to gain.
+He is, moreover, cool and determined and appears to be endowed with immense firmness; we should call him a conservative man now, but conservative rather from policy than principle.
+He seems to have strong common sense but no brilliancy of talent.
 In fact, to sum Governor Robinson up in a single sentence, we consider him the most dangerous enemy which the pro-slavery party has to encounter in Kansas.”

 During the Civil War, Robinson was preoccupied with wartime concerns, especially those of his chief rival, the volatile and flamboyant James H. Lane.
 This bitter rivalry culminated in impeachment proceedings against the governor, Secretary of State J.W.
-Robinson, and State Auditor, George S. Hillyer.
+Robinson, and State Auditor George S. Hillyer.
 Robinson ultimately was acquitted of all charges, but the other two executive officers were convicted and removed from office.
 Despite these political difficulties, one early biographer heralded Robinson:

-“as the strongest character in the history of the State… Under his leadership the battle was won for the North, Kansas entered the Union a Free-State, and the prestige of the South was crushed and broken forever.”
+“as the strongest character in the history of the State… Under his leadership, the battle was won for the North, Kansas entered the Union a Free-State, and the prestige of the South was crushed and broken forever.”

 He had his enemies and critics but was later recognized by Kansas historians that his virtues far outweighed his faults.
-Upon retiring from the office of governor Dr. Robinson also retired from public life.
+Upon retiring from the governor’s office, Dr. Robinson also retired from public life.
 Until his death at age 76 on August 17, 1894, Charles Robinson remained an active and influential force in Kansas affairs.
 Upon his death, he was buried at Oak Hill Cemetery in Lawrence.
 Taking a keen interest in education, Robinson Hall, one of the buildings of the University of Kansas, was donated by his estate and named in his honor.